 - Extra stock materials, as indicated in the specifications

-- Final keying of locks and key turnover to owner
+- Final keying of locks and key turnover to the owner

 - Final cleaning

 Even though a client has moved into a space doesn't mean the job is “done”.
-Follow-up with a client afterwards can be part of the project and should be budgeted in your fees, but separate from your design services.
-Most of the time the POE is not paid for by the client, unless they plan to build multiples of the same type of space, for example – a chain of restaurants.
+Follow-up with a client afterward can be part of the project and should be budgeted in your fees, but separate from your design services.
+Most of the time, the POE is not paid for by the client unless they plan to build multiples of the same type of space, for example – a chain of restaurants.

 Expect to hear some problems and complaints soon after the client's occupancy and be ready to assist with minor issues like:

-- Having contractor fix small items not originally included on punch / deficiency list
+- Having the contractor fix small items not included initially on the punch/deficiency list.

-- Small adjustments to furniture, building controls, etc.
+- Minor adjustments to furniture, building controls, etc.

 Feedback will also help you and your firm make internal improvements for future jobs too.

 The POE can give the designer valuable information that can help with future projects.
-The client may choose to pay for the designer to perform a POE, when they plan to build multiples of similar project, such as a chain restaurant, retail store, or branch.
+The client may choose to pay for the designer to perform a POE when they plan to build multiple similar projects, such as a chain restaurant, retail store, or branch.

-For the interior designer studying for the NCIDQ Exam, finding balance is important, too.
+For the interior designer studying for the NCIDQ Exam, finding balance is essential, too.
 Work with Qpractice to learn where to spend your time on the areas that are worth more.

 You can pass the NCIDQ Exam.